Help! My Dog Barks & Lunges at Other Dogs!

 We sell Freedom, Balance and SENSE-ible no-pull harnesses in our training center.

-We sell TTouch and Freedom harnesses at our training center.
+We sell TTouch harnesses at our training center.

 The easiest and most immediate help is to use management techniques.
 When you see another dog, even if your dog hasn’t noticed, turn and go the other way, cross the street, or move behind a car.
 You get the idea.
 Don’t wait until your dog starts reacting.
 You are trying to avoid the problem and prevent your dog from practicing the reactive behavior.
 The more your dog is able to bark and lunge, the more likely that he’ll do it next time.
 After all, it does keep other dogs away.